Any college that provides a two-year program.

-CCTS accesses district-level data for technical assistance purposes and also for Indicator 18 under IDEA 2004 of reporting of timely and accurate data.
+CCTS accesses district-level data for technical assistance purposes.
 CCTS reports only those districts that have not completed the Post-School Survey by the survey deadline of November 1.
 CCTS is required to send a report to OSPI and ESDs of districts that have not completed the Post-School Survey by the deadline of November 1.

 Yes.
 Document at least three contact attempts to survey each student, their family member and/or their designated alternate contact(s).
 It is helpful to contact the student at different times of the day after an initial attempt.
 If after three attempts the students is still unable to be reached, continued contact attempts may be made, or the student may be noted as a Non-Responder.
 Note that a Non-Responder means that student cannot be counted as a respondent and will be reflected in your district’s response rate accordingly.
 As of November 2016, OSPI requires a 70% response rate for the Post-School Survey as a determination factor.
 For more information on this requirement, please refer to the Washington State Rubric for November 2016 Determinations.

 Ask other school and district staff, community members, or other community members if they know how to get in contact with the student.
 No matter who you contact, make sure the student’s disability status is not revealed, even if you think that person may already be aware of this information.
 For more tips on increasing response rates, please refer to the Post-School Survey Guide - PDF

 District data managers have access to downloadable reports and PowerPoint slides containing the district’s post-school outcomes for each survey year.
 School district personnel can use post-school outcome data to evaluate the effectiveness of their special education programs.
 We encourage district data managers to disseminate data and hold discussions on how to improve post-school outcomes for students.